To prevent accidents in the bathroom, never leave your child alone in the bathroom. When the bathroom is not being used, keep the door closed.

 Prevent injuries or burns from faucets by covering the spout, blocking your child's reach to the spout, and teaching your child not to touch the spout.

-Keep the temperature on your hot water heater set below 120 °F. Or, install an anti-scald valve to prevent the water from going above 120 °F.
+Keep the temperature on your hot water heater set below 120°F (49°C).
+Or, install an anti-scald valve to prevent the water from going above 120°F (49°C).

-Keep all items in your house that hurt your child out of your their reach.
-These include shaving razors hairdryers, radios, and curling irons.
+Keep other items in your bathroom that may hurt your child out of their reach.
+These include:

 Keep all electronic items unplugged while your child is in the bathroom.
 Store all cleaning products out of the bathroom or in a locked cabinet.